 The budget information is contained in Sections 6 and 7.
-The Marsden Fund is operated under Terms of Reference set down by the Minister of Research, Science and Innovation.
+The Marsden Fund is operated under Terms of Reference set down by the Minister of Science, Innovation and Technology.
 The Terms of Reference state that funds awarded are to cover the full costs of a proposal.
 Full costing shall include direct costs, associated personnel costs and an appropriate share of overhead costs such as institutional administration and depreciation of capital assets and buildings.
 Please note that collaborating researchers from outside New Zealand can be included in proposals but are not able to receive direct funding support for their time (FTE) or institutional costs (overheads).
 However, costs associated with collaboration (in other words: travel and accommodation) may be covered under "direct costs".

 The Terms of Reference also state that shared funding in the form of one party paying direct costs and the other paying indirect costs will not be permitted.
+The Marsden

-The Marsden Fund may, however, support pieces of work that are related to programmes already being sustained through some other funding route (for example, Centres of Research Excellence [CoREs]) providing that the application is for a discrete piece of work.
+Fund may, however, support pieces of work that are related to programmes already being sustained through some other funding route (for example, Centres of Research Excellence [CoREs]) providing that the proposal is for a discrete piece of work.
 Where relevant, the wider programme should be described to demonstrate that the Marsden Fund proposal complements other work being carried out by the applicant.
 This procedure has been adopted to prevent cross-subsidisation, especially where Government funds are involved.

 The Marsden Fund Council wishes to be assured that the funding arrangements for Marsden Fund projects are appropriate.
 If insufficient information is available to provide this assurance, the Marden Fund Council will seek to obtain these details before funding is approved.
-Applicants are advised that this need for further information will not play any part in the Marsden Fund Council's assessment of the merit of the proposed research.
+Applicants are advised that this need for further information will not play any part in the assessment of the proposal.

-In identifying the full cost of their proposal, applicants should see the sample budget within this document, which is prepared as a guide.
+In identifying the full cost of their proposal, applicants should see the sample budget in Appendix 2, which is prepared as a guide.